p-r-s/potential-succotash/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

 The problem we would like to solve is coming up with an efficient and effective way for a college student to manage their weekly schedule.
 We all agreed that having a digital software to manage everything from class schedules to exams and homework would be invaluable to someone struggling with time management.
-Physical planners can add weight to your backpck, lose pages or get damaged, and often online calendars do not allow you to track your assignment progress with ease.
+Physical planners can add weight to your backpack, lose pages or get damaged, and often online calendars do not allow you to track your assignment progress with ease.
 We propose a solution that includes the best of both worlds.

 ## Questions to answer for Exercise #2